flowground/amazonaws-com-transfer-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateUser
-### <p>Adds a user and associate them with an existing Secure File Transfer Protocol (SFTP) server.
+<blockquote><p>Adds a user and associate them with an existing Secure File Transfer Protocol (SFTP) server.
 Using parameters for <code>CreateUser</code>, you can specify the user name, set the home directory, store the user's public key, and assign the user's AWS Identity and Access Management (IAM) role.
-You can also optionally add a scope-down policy, and assign metadata with tags that can be used to group and search for users.</p> <p>The response returns the <code>UserName</code> and <code>ServerId</code> values of the new user for that server.</p>
+You can also optionally add a scope-down policy, and assign metadata with tags that can be used to group and search for users.</p> <p>The response returns the <code>UserName</code> and <code>ServerId</code> values of the new user for that server.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_